 DOWNLOAD OUR TRAVEL GUIDES

-Umbwe Gate is the closest trailhead to Moshi so an early and usually uncomplicated start is possible.
-The initial hike is through the cultivated fringe the rings the mountain, and is mainly a landscape of small gardens, banana groves and patchwork fields.
-It is a relief to break out of this, step off what in effect is a 4×4 track, and plunge into the cloud forest proper.
+Umbwe Gate is the closest trailhead to Moshi, so an early and usually uncomplicated start is possible.
+The initial hike is through the cultivated fringe that rings the mountain, and it’s mainly a landscape of small gardens, banana groves and patchwork fields.
+It is a relief to break out of this, step off what actually is a 4×4 track, and plunge into the proper cloud forest.
 Before reaching the campsite the trail emerges from the forest, and a brief traverse through the heather belt follows.

 Umbwe Cave Campsite 2850m (9350ft) to Barranco Camp 3985m (13074ft)

-This part of the route moves through some of the most quintessential Kilimanjaro landscapes, through the heather belt and on through fields of giants groundsel and dark, brooding ridges.
-The gradient is is still upwards, with little riled from the steady trudge, but again the views are spectacular and the trail is quiet.
+This part of the route moves through some of the most quintessential Kilimanjaro landscapes, heather belt, fields of giants groundsel and dark brooding ridges.
+The gradient is still upwards, with little riled from the steady trudge, but again the views are spectacular and the trail is quiet.

-From Barranco Camp the trail links up with the Southern Circuit which offers the opportunity to veer east towards Barafu Camp 4600m (15091ft) for a traditional assault on the summit, or west towards Lava Tower Camp 4600m (15091ft) for the Western Breach summit routes.
+From Barranco Camp the trail links up with the Southern Circuit which offers the opportunity to veer off east towards Barafu Camp 4600m (15091ft) for a traditional stop on the summit, or west towards Lava Tower Camp 4600m (15091ft) for the Western Breach summit routes.

-The retun journey is usually Via the Mekwa Route
+The return journey is usually Via the Mekwa Route